junyingzhang2018/Statistics-and-Data-Analysis/Chp 10 Simple_linear_regression.md

 # Chapter 10: Simple Linear Regression

-## 1. Simple Linear Regression Model
+## 1. A probabilistic model for Simple Linear Regression

 ## 2. OLS estimation of model parameters

 ## 3. Four assumptions of linear regression

-## 4. Parameter estimate of slope b and intercept a
+## 4. Parameter estimate and Statistical inference of slope b and intercept a

-## 5. Sample distribution for b and a
+## 5. Goodness of fit of the LS line, R^2, the coefficient of determination, ANOVA table

 ## 6. Hypothesis testing and confience interval and p-value for b and a